RobinM2022/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File: 4-print_alphabt.c has a program that prints the alphabet in lowercase, followed by a new line, except letters q and e.

+File 5-print_numbers.c has a program that prints all single digit numbers of base 10, starting from 0, followed by a new line.